-Sarah Thirkell, CSI Consultant and Forensic Trainer at Alecto Forensics, featured on Channel 5’s true crime documentary series Killer at the Crime Scene, which explores the modern forensic techniques that helped solve some of the UK’s most high-profile murders.
+On Channel 5’s true crime documentary series Killer at the Crime Scene, experts explore the modern forensic techniques that helped solve some of the UK’s most high-profile murders.
 Episode 1 uncovered the forensic strategies used by the police and forensic teams to catch Anthony Hardy, a British serial killer dubbed ‘The Camden Ripper’ for murdering and dismembering some of his victims.

 On 29th December 2002, whilst searching through food and waste bins in Camden, a homeless man made a grim discovery.
 He found ten bags of human body parts wrapped in bin liners on a North London housing estate.
 After the disturbing find, Metropolitan Police quickly launched a murder inquiry, believing that there was a serial killer at large.
 Forensic teams had to act fast to find evidence of the killer at the crime scene.

 “It’s a very sick, disturbing thing for someone to do.
 Every killer leaves a trace.
-It’s up to us to find that trace,” Sarah said.
+It’s up to us to find that trace.”

 Cordoning off the crime scene

 “Searching a public bin outside a block of flats is a forensic nightmare.
 This is probably one of the worst forensically preserved crime scenes that you could encounter.
-This is because of the location of the bins, the fact that they’re outside, and that everyone has access to them and is disposing of their rubbish there,” she said.
+This is because of the location of the bins, the fact that they’re outside, and that everyone has access to them and is disposing of their rubbish there.”

 Inside the bin bags, police discovered a pair of human calf muscles and a female torso.
 Crime Scene Investigators meticulously searched the bin and its contents for any clues as to how the crime had occurred.

-“As a crime scene coordinator, I was expected by the Senior Investigating Officer (SIO) to put forward hypotheses and decisions about future scenes that we may encounter.
+A crime scene coordinator, is expected by the Senior Investigating Officer (SIO) to put forward hypotheses and decisions about future scenes that may be encountered.

 “My understanding for this case is that the bins are the dump site – they are not going to be the main crime scene.
 The main crime scene is either going to be the area where the body has been cut up, but also potentially where the victims have been murdered.

 “Beyond the list of items that I would put on my forensic strategy of things that we would potentially be looking for… saws, knives, all sorts of equipment.
-Along with black bin bags,” Sarah said.
+Along with black bin bags.”

 House-to-house enquiries and CCTV evidence